Wix CLI Project Structure

 extension.ts

 The configuration file where you register all extensions for your project.
+This file imports and registers all your extensions, regardless of where they're located in your project structure.
+When you move an extension file, update the import path in this file to maintain the connection.
 Learn more about the extension.ts file.

 astro.config.mjs